(Presented at Kingdom First Conference – May 2019)

 Sin is lawlessness, rebellion.
 It is disobedience towards God.
 It began with Lucifer, now the Devil, and he brought it to Eve and Adam.
 It is not simply breaking laws – whether God’s Law or those of mere men.
 Lawlessness does not recognize any law to submit to for the good of all, and those who are lawless cause others to sin with them.
 The antichrist is the man of sin, the man of lawlessness – the seed of the serpent in fullness, just as Jesus is the Seed of the woman as the Son of Man/Son of God in fullness.
 The Apostle Judas Iscariot is called the son of perdition, the same as the antichrist.
 This is a warning for us who are disciples of Messiah, that we walk humbly with our God.
 (2Thes 2:1-12; Jn 17:12; Mic 6:8) The Son of God even addressed Peter as Satan, when Peter impulsively reacted to the truth that the Messiah was going to be rejected, abused, and crucified.
 Yeshua came to undo the works of the devil, and to restore us to a right relationship with God and with other people, sanctifying the holy name of our Father and Savior.

 If we have God’s seed in us, we no longer sin in the sense of not knowing and accepting the only true God and His sovereign will, and we will worship Him alone.
 He is not to be compared nor equaled with any other god.
 No one comes to the Father except through Jesus Christ His Son; and no one can know the Father except to whom Jesus has revealed Him.
 We all still commit sins; but we can never justify them or excuse them.
 There are those who teach “once-saved-always-saved”, no matter what sins a person may practice or approve afterward.
-This passage in 1John seems to refute that doctrine.
+This passage in 1John seems to refute that doctrine. (see also Rev 2:18-29) There is a tension between the work of God in us, and of our part to make our calling and election sure.
 We all should be sensitive to sin in us and acting out from us, confessing it to our Father, thanking Him for forgiving us because of Jesus and His death on the cross for our sins.
 We will do this if we love Him with all of our heart, soul, mind, and all that is within us; and if we love our brothers and sisters in Christ before others, and our neighbor as ourselves, and even our enemies.
-What a high calling we have in Christ to manifest that we are the children of God!
+(Mt 5:43-48) What a high calling we have in Christ to manifest that we are the children of God!
 Thank God for Jesus our Savior!

 God has a purpose for establishing human government with laws to maintain a peaceable society.
 Even though no society or nation now is governed by God’s law properly, nonetheless, the Apostle Paul writes that whoever rebels against the authorities is rebelling against God, and will bring judgment on themselves.
 (Gen 9:1-7; 1Pt 2:13-17; Rom 13:1-7)